Medical Malpractice Attorney in NYC

 - The doctor’s care failed to conform to the accepted standards of practice.

-- You suffered injury as a result of the doctor’s breach of duty of care.
+- You suffered an injury as a result of the doctor’s breach of duty of care.

 - You sustained losses as a result of the doctor’s negligence.

-Negligent medical care due to misdiagnosis, miscommunication or other systemic issues can result in devastating consequences with long-term affects in the lives of patients.
-A negligent doctor, nurse or certified nursing assistant may be operating out of a private clinic, working in a hospital or making rounds in a nursing home.
-Regardless of the particulars, it is important to determine how an injury occurred and hold responsible those health care providers who do not follow widely acceptable standards of care, and injure patients in the process.
+Negligent medical care due to misdiagnosis, miscommunication, or other systemic issues can result in devastating consequences with long-term effects in the lives of patients.
+A negligent doctor, nurse, or certified nursing assistant may be operating out of a private clinic, working in a hospital, or making rounds in a nursing home.
+Regardless of the particulars, an attorney must determine how an injury occurred and hold responsible those health care providers who do not follow widely-accepted standards of care and injure patients in the process.

 7 Dangerous Procedures Account For 80% Of All Medical Complications And Deaths

 An analysis published recently in JAMA Surgery, which examined 421,476 patient records between 2008 and 2011, discovered that seven dangerous emergency surgeries account for approximately 80 percent of all medical admissions, complications, and deaths.
 The study found many of the deadliest operations are related to the organs of the digestive system.
 The seven most dangerous producers include:

 - Removing part of the colon

 - Removing abdominal adhesions

 - Other operations to open the abdomen.